THUYimingLi/backdoor-learning-resources/README.md

 #### Why Backdoor Learning?
 Backdoor learning is an emerging research area, which discusses the security issues of the training process towards machine learning algorithms.
-It is critical for safely adopting third-party algorithms in reality.
-Although backdoor learning shares certain similarity with adversarial learning (which concentrates on the security issues of the inference process), they do have essential differences and can be easily distinguished.
+It is critical for safely adopting third-party training resources or models in reality.

 Note: 'Backdoor' is also commonly called the 'Neural Trojan' or 'Trojan'.